mAAdhaTTah/wordpress-github-sync/README.md

 `[wpghs]`

-The following attributes can also be included in the shortcode
+The following optional attributes can also be included in the shortcode
 * `target=`
    + `'view'` (default)  the url used will be the *view* URL (`/blob/`).
    + `'edit'`            the url used will be the *edit* URL (`/edit/`).